The Art Buying Process

 The first major milestone in most adult lives is your first real home, whether rented or owned.
-You cultivate this space according to your own aesthetic.
-It's no coincidence that the next milestone may be your first piece of real artwork; one signed by the artist, purchased directly from the artist not a mass-produced image from a chain store.
+You will cultivate this space according to your own aesthetic.
+It's no coincidence that the next milestone may be your first piece of real artwork; one signed by the artist, purchased directly from the artist.
+This is a whole different league compared to decorating with mass-produced images from a chain store.
 Nothing equals the feeling of personal connection with the artwork, subject, and artist.

 You've progressed from young adult, to home owner, to art collector.
 Enhancing your home with art is an essential part of personalizing your domestic life and expressing your individuality.
-For some people, art collecting is a new chapter, for others it becomes a life-changing passion.
+Once you open the first chapter of art collecting it becomes a fulfilling lifelong passion.

 2. Buy What You Love

-Let your gut feeling be your guide.
-Buy what you love, not what you think will go up in value.
+Let your gut feeling be your guide, not what you think will go up in value.
 Buy art that reflects your personal style; should it blend into the background or create an unforgettable viewing experience?

-Learn a little about the artist before you buy the work.
+Learn a little about the artist first.
 Why does the artist create and what is their process?
 Ask yourself, “how skilled is this artist and how distinctive is their style?”
 Do you identify with the subject matter?
 Read art magazines or browse online to solidify ideas of what you like.
 With my style in particular, collectors tell me that love at first sight can be clear.
 When you see the right piece the immediate answer is, "yes."
 Purchase art that you want to live with.

 If you are waffling over a particular artwork, ask yourself how you will feel in two years if you settle for something less desirable or if you pass altogether.
 Trust your instincts; will you look back later and regret the missed opportunity?
 That said, don't settle for a forgettable image that you feel simply fills an empty space on a wall.